IntelPython/numba-dpex/docs/dppy/random.rst

 Random Number Generation
 ========================

-DPPY does not provides a random number generation algorithm that can be executed on the GPU.
+DPPY does not provide a random number generation algorithm that can be executed on the GPU.

 DPPY provides access to NumPy random algorithms that can be executed on the GPU